mudge/mudge.github.com/_posts/2019-11-12-using-a-raspberry-pi-for-time-machine.markdown

 ```

 Samba is an open source implementation of the SMB file sharing protocol which is [officially supported by Time Machine](https://developer.apple.com/library/archive/releasenotes/NetworkingInternetWeb/Time_Machine_SMB_Spec/index.html) for backing up over a network.
 This is all we really need to back up to storage attached to our Raspberry Pi but we can make it slightly easier to set up on the macOS end by also using Avahi's implementation of the mDNS/DNS-SD protocol (sometimes called ["Bonjour"](https://en.wikipedia.org/wiki/Bonjour_(software))) to make our Time Machine share automatically discoverable on our network.
 This way we don't need to manually connect to our Raspberry Pi from our Mac, it will automatically appear both in the Finder's sidebar and in the Time Machine System Preferences.

+It's important to have a recent version of Samba so that we can benefit from the latest support for macOS-specific extensions.
+At the time of writing, the versions I used were Samba 4.9.5-Debian and avahi-daemon 0.7.

 Note that we are _not_ using [Netatalk](http://netatalk.sourceforge.net) as we want to use SMB rather than AFP for file sharing as that seems to be the preferred file sharing protocol for network-attached storage in [Apple's current documentation](https://support.apple.com/en-gb/HT202784#nas).